duzun/string-encode.js/README.md

 Even some browser built-in functions that came before the `TypedArray` standard rely on the `String` type to do their encoding (eg. [btoa](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/btoa) == "binary to ASCII").

-## String Types (or encodings)
+## String kinds (or encodings)

-Judging by content, there are a few types of JS `String`s used in almost all applications.
+Judging by content, there are a few kinds of JS `String`s used in almost all applications.

 ### Binary

 Any `String` that do not contain multibyte characters can be considered a **binary** string.
 In other words, each character's code is in the range [0..255].
-These strings can be mapped one-to-one to arrays of bytes, which `Uint8Array` basically is.
+These strings can be mapped one-to-one to arrays of bytes, which `Uint8Array`s basically are.

 ```js
 const binStr = 'when © × ® = ?';